Kingcom/armips/Readme.txt

    Rotates reg2 left/right by Imm and stores the result in reg1.
 A combination of sll, srl and or is used.

+Additionally, there are upper and lower versions for many two opcode macros.
+They have the same names and parameters as the normal versions, but .u or .t is appended at the end of the name.
+For example, li.u will output the upper half of the li macro, and li.l will output the lower half.
+The following macros support this:

+   li,la
+   lb,lbu,lhu,lw
+   sb,sh,sw

+This can be used when the two halves of the macros need to be used in nonconsesutive positions, for example:

+   li.u  a0,address
+   jal   function
+   li.l  a0,address

 5.2 Assembler-defined ARM macros